Little Red Dots: The Cliff (RUBIES-UDS-154183)

 The Cliff is an LRD with a prominent Balmer break, discovered via JWST's RUBIES program.
-Detailed spectroscopic observations suggest that The Cliff might be a black hole star:
+Detailed spectroscopic observations suggest that The Cliff might be a black hole star.

-the Balmer break, emission lines, and Hα absorption line are instead most plausibly explained by a black hole star (BH*) scenario, in which dense gas surrounds a powerful ionising source.
-In contrast to recently proposed BH* models of dust-reddened AGN, we show that spectral fits in the rest UV to near-infrared favour an intrinsically redder continuum over strong dust reddening.
-This may point to a super-Eddington accreting massive black hole or, possibly, the presence of (super)massive stars in a nuclear star cluster.
-The Cliff is the clearest evidence to date that at least some LRDs are not ultra-dense massive galaxies, and are instead powered by a central ionising source embedded in dense, absorbing gas.

-- CAPERS-LRD-z9
+CAPERS-LRD-z9

-CAPERS-LRD-z9 is an LRD confirmed to be a broad-line active galactic nucleus (BLAGN) with the red-shift z = 9.288.
-It is a highest red-shift AGN known.
+CAPERS-LRD-z9 is a little red dot confirmed to be a broad-line active galactic nucleus (BLAGN) with the redshift z = 9.288.
+It is the highest redshift AGN known.
 CAPERS-LRD-z9 exhibits a prominent Balmer break and "provides strong evidence in support of the 'dense-gas-enshrouded AGN'" explanation.
+These unusual Balmer jumps are notable properties of LRDs, causing difficulties in observations and spectroscopic analysis.
+Some LRDs exhibit a symmetrical density distribution of electron scattering, thus a gaseous envelope absorbing nebular spectra is a credible possibility.